survivorsunited/survivorsunited.org/docs/minecraft/server/connection.md

 ### Initial Spawn
 When you first join:
-1. You'll spawn at the community spawn area
+1. You'll spawn in the lobby server (adventure mode)
 2. Read the server rules and information
 3. Follow the tutorial signs
+4. Use the server selector to choose your preferred mode
-4. Ask questions in chat if needed
+5. Ask questions in chat if needed

 ## Troubleshooting